-Daniel has been working with PHP for over 10 years and contributed to and created numerous questionable open source projects of including Phpbench and Phpactor.
+Daniel has been working with PHP for over 10 years and contributed to and created numerous open source projects including Phpbench and Phpactor.
 He enjoys talking at user groups and can occasionally be using VIM in cafes or cycling around Europe.
 He works for Inviqa in Berlin.

 As PHP programmers we are used to waiting for network I/O, in general we may not even consider any other option.
 But why wait?
 Why not jump on board the Async bullet-train and experience life in the fast lane and give Go and NodeJS a run for the money.
 This talk will aim to make the audience aware of the benefits, opportunities, and pitfalls of asynchronous programming in PHP, and guide them through the native functionality, frameworks and PHP extensions though which it can be facilitated.

 Talk: Lua as a second language